shekeltechnologies/Documentation/guides/MasterNode_Setup_Cold_Hot_Linux.md

 Same goes for the `masternodeprivkey` value.
 You need the key returned by the `masternode genkey` command executed in the Cold Wallet(Part 1).
 The exact same key needs to be used for the masternode entry in the `masternode.conf` file of your Cold Wallet(Part 1)

-### 8. Start the service with:
+### 7. Start the service with:
 ```
-./shekeld
+shekeld
 ```

-### 9. Wait until is synced with the blockchain network:
+### 8. Wait until is synced with the blockchain network:
 Run this command every few mins until the block count stopped increasing fast.
 ```
-./shekel-cli getinfo
+shekel-cli getinfo
 ```